-The course aims to strengthen the practical knowledge related to animal biotechnology learn at School level and lay foundation for further learning of the subject through this course on Animal Biotechnology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to animal biotechnology learn at

+School level and lay foundation for further learning of the subject through this course on Animal

+Biotechnology which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+- 3. Extend the scope of an experiment if or not results are as per expectation - 4.
 Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DCC Course (BIO5003P) Biotechnology Lab-II: Animal Biotechnology (Practical) (Credit: 2; Hours: 60)
+Biotechnology Lab-II: Animal Biotechnology (Practical)

 - 1. Prepare single cell suspension of the given animal tissue. - 2.
 Demonstrate the process of lymphocyte separation from blood. - 3.
 Quantify the total number of cells in given suspension. - 4.
 Quantify the total viable cells in given suspension. - 5.
-Perform the mechanical disaggregation of the given tissue and separate the cells.

-- 6. Demonstrate the watch glass method technique for organ culture. - 7.
+Perform the mechanical disaggregation of the given tissue and separate the cells. - 6.
+Demonstrate the watch glass method technique for organ culture. - 7.
 Prepare 100 ml Dulbecco's phosphate buffer saline solution A for animal tissue culture. - 8.
 Prepare 100 ml HBSS medium containing 1 gml-1 D-glucose for animal cell culture (pH 6.5).